soravux/scoop/doc/api.rst

 Constants               Description
 ====================    ====================================================================
 scoop.IS_ORIGIN         Boolean value.
-True if current instance is the root worker. scoop.BROKER_ADDRESS    String value.
-Address of the socket communicating work information. scoop.META_ADDRESS      String value.
-Address of the socket communicating meta information. scoop.SIZE              Integer value.
-Size of the current worker pool. scoop.DEBUG             Boolean value.
+True if current instance is the root worker. scoop.BROKER            broker.broker.BrokerInfo namedtuple.
+Address, ports and hostname of the broker. scoop.DEBUG             Boolean value.
 True if debug mode is enabled, false otherwise. scoop.IS_RUNNING        Boolean value.
 True if SCOOP is currently running, false otherwise. scoop.worker            2-tuple.
 Unique identifier of the current instance in the pool. scoop.logger            Logger object.
 Provides log formatting and redirection facilities.
-See the `official documentation <http://docs.python.org/2/library/logging.html#logging.Logger>`_ for more informations on its usage.
+See the `official documentation <http://docs.python.org/2/library/logging.html#logging.Logger>`_ for more information on its usage.
 ====================    ====================================================================